acdenisSK/dotfiles/PROGRAMS.md

 ## Archive Manager

 - XArchiver
-If on Gnome or its derivatives
+- File Roller if on Gnome or its derivatives
-- File Roller

 ## Office Suite